LinkGeoML/ToponymInterlinking/README.md

   - `./scripts/basic_test_100kglobal_parameter_based.sh`: collect the effectiveness values for the **basic** setup on the global dataset with hyper parameters obtained on the **100k global train** dataset;
   - `./scripts/lgm_test_100kglobal_parameter_based.sh`: collect the effectiveness values for the **LGM** setup on the global dataset with hyper parameters obtained on the **100k global train** dataset.

 The source code was tested using Python 2.7 and Scikit-Learn 0.20.3 on a Linux server.
+To succeessfully execute the above scripts, the size of RAM should be at least 16 GB.

 Setup procedure
 ------------